 Firemon surveyed over 500 IT and security professionals whose work is related to securing cloud environments.
-According to the study, nearly 60 % of them are concerned about their skills to ensure their enterprise services in the cloud are secure.
-Businesses have gone to the cloud, but the IT and security departments could not keep up with the pace.
+Nearly 60 % of respondents were concerned about their skills to ensure their enterprise services in the cloud are secure.

 Misconfiguration causes security problems